philip-bl/tensor_train_rnn/README.md

 # Tensor Train Decomposition for Recurrent Neural Networks

+This was supposed to be a replication of [Tensor Train Recurrent Neural Networks for Video Classification](https://arxiv.org/abs/1707.01786).
+See [report.pdf](report.pdf) for description of what we've done.

 ## Experiments

-Different experiments use different libraries, so please read about each of them separately.
+Different experiments were performed by different people and use different libraries, so please read about each of them separately.
 You might even need to make different python environments for them.

 ### SVHN Dataset
 You can find a script with the experiment in [tt_svhn.py](tt_svhn.py).